JetBrains/Qodana/topics/vscode.md

 ## Before you start

 Make sure that you have a Qodana Cloud [project](cloud-projects.xml), and this project has at least one inspection [report](cloud-overview-reports.xml) related to the project opened by Visual Studio Code.
-Also, make sure that you have accepted the [%product% Terms of Service](https://www.jetbrains.com/legal/docs/agreements/qodana/license/) in
-Qodana Cloud.

-Finally, check whether Java 11 or never is available on your machine running the `java -version` command.
+Also, check whether Java 11 or later is installed on your machine by running the `java -version` command.
 If necessary, install Java on your local machine.

 ## Configure the extension

-In Visual Studio Code, install the **Qodana Cloud Plugin** extension.
+In Visual Studio Code, install the **Qodana** extension.
 After installation, you can configure it.

 <img src="vscode-settings.png" dark-src="vscode-settings_dark.png" width="706" alt="Qodana settings in VS Code" border-effect="line"/>